How to Grow Shrimp Plants Indoors or Outdoors

 What are Shrimp Plants?

-Shrimp plants are shrubs that are native to Mexico.
+Shrimp plants (Justicia brandegeeana) are shrubs that are native to Mexico.
 They are a popular landscape plant in the southern US and have escaped cultivation to naturalize in Florida.
 They are hardy in zones 10 – 12.
 In zones 8 and 9, the plants die to the ground in the winter, growing again in the spring.
 In their native environment, they are understory plants.
 That means that they under larger plants which offer semi-shade.
 Their tolerance for shade makes them perfect as houseplants for those of us who live outside of tropical areas.

 The shrubs grow to about 3 feet tall and 3 feet around.
 In their Mexican home, they can reach 5 feet in height.
 It’s a good idea to keep your shrub pruned because the stems are brittle and weak.
 They will fall over and break off if allowed to grow too tall.

 Shrimp plant got its name because of its pink flowers that look like cooked shrimp.
 Actually the “shrimps” are bracts.
 The flowers are white with purple markings and grow out of the ends of the bracts.
 The bracts are also white when they first start to grow.
 As they “age” and are exposed to the sun, they turn the familiar pink.
 They also continue to grow longer, sometimes reaching a length of 12 inches.
 Eventually, the bracts fall off of the plants.

 Shrimp plants attract both hummingbirds and butterflies.
 Pollination is by hummingbirds which have a long proboscis that can reach deep inside the flowers growing out of the bracts.

 How to Grow Shrimp Plants Outdoors